SellaRafaeli/barry1/README.md

-BoilerApp (temporary name) is a ready-to-use boiler-plate Sinatra-based Ruby web-app API BE based on principles of extreme minimalism and optimized for Developer Happiness.
+**Barry** is a lightweight, low-ceremony, ready-to-use boiler-plate Sinatra-based Ruby web-app API BE based on principles of extreme minimalism and optimized for Developer Happiness.

 ## Design Principles & Features
 1. BE as API, agnostic to client, accepts and returns JSON.